Exploring Training and Inference Scaling Laws in Generative Retrieval: Methodology

 N-grams offer a flexible and query-adaptive approach to document identifiers~\cite{becil2022seal, chen2023aunified, li2023minder, wang2023novo}.
 These identifiers are directly extracted from documents based on their overlap or semantic relevance to specific queries, capturing key contextual features that align closely with user queries.

 In this method, an LLM is trained to generate query-specific n-grams, which act as identifiers for ranking documents.
-The training process begins by selecting n-grams from documents based on their overlap or semantic similarity with user queries.
-These n-grams serve as the basis for training the LLM to predict relevant identifiers when presented with a query.
+As shown in Figure~\ref{Fig: docid} (1), the training process begins by selecting n-grams from documents based on their overlap or semantic similarity with user queries.
+These n-grams serve as the basis for training the LLM to predict relevant identifiers given a query.
 At inference, the LLM generates n-grams for a query, and these are used to score and rank documents based on a heuristic function, such as n-gram frequency or semantic similarity.
 For our experiments, we adopt the method of MINDER~\cite{li2023minder}, focusing on extracting identifiers from the body text of documents.